PTSD: National Center for PTSD

 - The client can handle negative affect.

 Recovery from PTSD occurs as the fear/emotion structure is modified such that stimuli no longer elicit extreme negative responses or meanings.

 PE is a manualized exposure-based psychological intervention designed to treat PTSD following trauma.
 PE is typically delivered in 8 to 15, 90-minute sessions, usually on a weekly basis.
 PE promotes emotional processing of the trauma memory through a deliberate systematic approach with trauma-related stimuli (2).
 The key components of PE are:

 - Psychoeducation about common reactions to trauma, what maintains trauma-related symptoms, and how PE reduces PTSD symptoms

 Overall and Relative Effectiveness

 PE is one of the most researched interventions for PTSD.
-It has been studied in over 20 randomized clinical trials (RCTs) with more in progress (3).
-Meta-analyses (e.g., 4-7) suggest that PE produces large treatment effects in regard to PTSD symptom reduction and loss of diagnosis (e.g.,7).
+It has been studied in 65 randomized clinical trials (RCTs) where one or more of the treatment arms included PE, with more in progress (3).
+Meta-analyses (e.g., 4-10) suggest that PE produces large treatment effects in regard to PTSD symptom reduction and loss of diagnosis (e.g.,7).